Jordans, Buckinghamshire: Quakerism

 In the 17th century the village became a centre for Quakerism.
-It has one of the oldest Friends meeting houses in the country, whose cemetery is the burial place of William Penn, founder of the Province of Pennsylvania, as well as other notable Quakers.
-Close by is Old Jordans, originally a farmhouse, sold by the Quakers for development in March 2006.
+It has one of the oldest Friends meeting houses in the country, whose cemetery is the burial place of William Penn, founder of the Province of Pennsylvania, Isaac Pennington, as well as other notable Quakers.
+Close by is Old Jordans, originally a farmhouse, then a hostel until March 2006 when it was sold by the Quakers.
 Old Jordans was used during World War I as a training centre for the Friends' Ambulance Unit.

 Meeting House

 Jordans Friends Meeting House was built in 1688 shortly after the Declaration of Indulgence.
 The meeting room retains most of its original brick, including the bare brick floor, glass, panelling and benches.
-It suffered a serious fire on 10 March 2005, when the modern extension was virtually destroyed and the roof of the original 17th-century meeting room severely damaged.
+It suffered a serious fire on 10 March 2005, when the later extension was virtually destroyed and the roof of the original 17th-century meeting room severely damaged.
 The interior of the original meeting room escaped relatively unscathed, but suffered some water and smoke damage.
+The extension was rebuilt, modernised.

 Mayflower Barn

-Within the grounds of Old Jordans is the Mayflower Barn on the edge of the Chiltern hills in the South Buckinghamshire countryside, about midway between London and Oxford.
+Within the grounds of Old Jordans is the Mayflower Barn on the edge of the Chiltern hills, about a third of the way between London and Oxford.

 The farm name seems to date back to the late Middle Ages.
 Its known history begins in 1618 when Thomas Russell bought it.
 Part of the present farmhouse was already there and Thomas Russell added to it in 1624, also building a substantial new barn with timbers from a ship.
 Despite suppositions, it cannot be shown that they came from the Mayflower, the ship that carried the Pilgrim Fathers from Plymouth to New England.

 A piece of the timber was taken from the Mayflower Barn, placed in the Peace Arch built by Sam Hill and opened in September 1921.
-Besides the completion of the Pacific highway from the Canadian boundary to Mexico, the arch also marked a century of peace between the United States and the UK.
+Besides the completion of the Pacific highway from the Canadian boundary to Mexico, the arch also marked a century of peace between the United States and the British Empire (which included Canada).
 A plaque shows where the timber was taken from the Mayflower Barn.
-The Barn was a tourist attraction to visitors from all over the world, particularly the Americas, but is now privately owned and closed to the public.
+The Barn was a tourist attraction to visitors, particularly the Americas, but is now privately owned and closed to the public.